The Strokestown Park Famine Archive contains one of the most important collections of documents about the Great Irish Famine in the world.

 Within the archive are the names and stories of the tenants, cottiers, and labourers, the gentry, overseers and middlemen, the craftsmen and traders, whose lives revolved around and depended upon the estate.

 Remarkably, the Strokestown Park Famine Archive also contains a rare 19th-century photographic collection, made up of glass-plate negatives, which has been conserved and professionally digitised.
+A selection of these have been reproduced for our permanent Victorian Darkroom Exhibit.

 How Were Strokestown Park’s Famine Documents Discovered?